bryaneduarr/turbostack/config/eslint/README.md

 ## Overview

-This package provides a general [ESLint](https://eslint.org/) configuration that is used across all packages and applications within the monorepo.
+This package provides a general [ESLint](https://eslint.org/) configuration that is used across all packages and applications within the workspace.
 It ensures consistent code quality and style throughout the project.

 ## Features